tomoaki-matsumoto/zoom_in_movie/README.md

 ### png2mp4.sh

-This is a back end of dir2mp4.sh This command a mp4 file by PNG files.
+This is a back end of dir2mp4.sh This command produces a mp4 file from PNG files.